 |Socially Responsible?||Regularly works with dog rescues and other pet-related causes.
 Uses biodegradable packaging for their products.|

-Transitioning your dog to fresh food.
+How to transition your dog to fresh food

 It is very important to slowly transition your dog onto fresh food, stretching it out over two weeks.

 Typically, you can transition your dog to a new recipe over a week-long period, but if you move too quickly with fresh dog food, you can make your pup sick with either vomiting or diarrhea.

 The Farmer’s Dog recommends the following two week transition schedule: